 - The non-compete must be “supported by valuable consideration.”
 The law doesn’t define what “valuable consideration” means, but the Nevada Supreme Court has determined that continued employment after signing a non-compete counts as valuable consideration.
 (See Camco, Inc. v.
 Baker, 113 Nev.
 512, 517 (1997)).
 In other words, you have received something of value–the ability to continue working–and your employer has received something of value–your agreement not to compete after leaving.
 If, however, your employer asks you to sign a non-compete right before you leave, then it would need to provide some other value in exchange for your agreeing not to compete.

 - The non-compete must not “impose any restraint that is greater than is required for the protection of the employer for whose benefit the restraint is imposed.”
 This requirement is not defined in the law but essentially means that your employer can’t restrict your post-employment options excessively–it can only restrict action that is necessary to protect its interests.
 The courts have said that duration and geographical scope are important factors to consider.
 (See Shores v.
 Glob.
 Experience Specialists, Inc., 134 Nev.
 Adv.
 Op.
 61 (2018); Golden Rd.
 Motor Inn, Inc. v.
 Islam, 132 Nev.
 Adv.
 Op.
 49 (2016)).
 Specifically, the geographical scope should be limited to areas where “the employer has established customer contacts and good will.”
 (See Shores).
 For example, a nationwide restriction is unreasonable when an employer operates in only 33 states, (See Shores), and restricting an employee from operating within 50 miles of any area that the employer is targeting for expansion is unreasonable because the designated area is too speculative and broad.
 (See Camco).
+In another case, an agreement that restricted a casino employee from working in any position at any casino within 150 miles imposed an undue hardship on the employee because it didn’t limit the restriction to the type of work she performed at the casino.
+(See Golden Rd.
+Motor Inn, Inc. v.
+Islam).

 - The non-compete must not “impose any undue hardship on the employee.”
 The law doesn’t define “undue hardship,” so this factor is also open to interpretation.
 In one case, the courts decided that a five-year restriction imposed an undue hardship on the employee and wasn’t necessary to protect the employer’s interests.
 (See Jones v.
 Deeter, 112 Nev.
 291, 296 (1996)).